Western Michigan University

 - Islam, gender and modernity

 A scholar of postcolonial theory, transnational feminism, Islam and gender, secularism and diaspora studies, Dr. Tabassum Fahim Ruby came to Western Michigan University from Bowling Green State University where she held an instructor position in the departments of American culture studies and women's, gender and sexuality studies.

 Ruby received a Ph.D. in women's studies at York University in Canada in 2010, and she completed undergraduate and graduate degrees in philosophy and women's studies at the University of Saskatchewan and the University of Punjab.
-Ruby has published three articles in interdisciplinary, refereed journals and another is forthcoming; her work also has appeared in two edited volumes.
+Ruby has published articles in interdisciplinary, refereed journals.
+Her work also has appeared in two edited volumes.
 Her current book project in preparation for submission to Syracuse University Press offers a double critique: the manuscript nuances the established narratives on Islam and gender by examining the case of the Ontario Shari'ah tribunals, and then reflects on how the proposed conception of human rights ontologically and epistemologically relates to the Shari'ah laws.
 Originally from Pakistan, Ruby has made her home in Canada and the United States since 1998.